Stockton & Modesto Art Galleries, Museums, Supplies & More

 The George Lucas Statue is also called American Graffiti and is located at the intersections of Downey, 17th McHenry, and J Streets.
 This bronze statue was sculpted in 1997 by Betty Saletta as a tribute to Modesto’s favorite son, director, and producer George Lucas.

-Modesto Bee Newsboy was created in 1995 by artist Betty Saletta as a commission for The Bee.
+Created in 1995 by artist Betty Saletta Modesto Bee Newsboy was a commission for The Bee.
 The bronze statue of a boy and a dog is set on a sidewalk corner alongside a small public park on the Northwest corner of I and 15th St.

 The statue of Chief Estanislao stands outside of the downtown courthouse and was donated to the residents of Stanislaus County by Tony Mistlin and Family in 2001 and sculpted by Betty Saletta whose name seems to keep popping up.